kokomanu31/streamelements-custom-widgets/Recent Events & Goals/README.md

 - Change the number of displayed names for all events
 - Change the duration of every event
 - Enable/disable specific events
+- Preview mode allows you to use dummy data to visualize the widget without having the specific data

 #### Recent Followers
 - Change the title of the event
 - Change the template used for each username